 Anyone can build a professional-quality website.
 Whether you use ultra-easy all-in-one site builders like Squarespace or Wix or want the customization that comes with WordPress, it’s possible to build a site with no prior experience.
 Thanks to site builder plugins, you can even build a WordPress site using a drag-and-drop site editor through Bluehost or GoDaddy.

 What’s the quickest way to get my new site found in Google?

 It generally takes around three to six months for a new website to rank in Google―if the site is well-optimized for search.
 If you want your new website to get found in Google search immediately, use pay per click (PPC) ads.
 This helps your site land at the top of search results for your chosen keywords, in your chosen locations.
 To get started, learn how to advertise on Google.

 How do I get my business into Google’s local rankings?

 While it might seem like a dizzying number of website basics are needed to build a great business website, it can actually be accomplished quickly and affordably.
-The easiest route is to use one of the best website builders, such as Squarespace, which comes with everything you need in one place for one fixed monthly price of $12.
+The easiest route is to use one of the best website builders, such as Squarespace, which comes with everything you need in plans as low as $16 a month.
 See how easy it is to build a professional website with Squarespace with a free 14-day trial (no credit card required).